eyancey/Getting-and-Cleaning-Data-Course-Project/README.md

 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

 The aim of the project is to clean and extract usable data from the above zip file.
-R script called run_analysis.R that does the following:
+The R script called run_analysis.R does the following:

-- Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.

-- Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.

-- Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set

-- Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names.

-- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-In this repository, you find:
+In this repository, you will find the following:

 - *run_analysis.R* : the R-code run on the data set